jocelynhsu00/metr4202-team15/README.md

 # METR4202 REPO

+## REMINDERS:
-## REMINDER: Do not commit to main for now, please commit to your branch
+Do not commit to main for now, please commit to your branch

+Keep commits when merging after pull request

 ### Branch names: controller, inverse_kinematics, forward_kinematics, camera, gripper